Commercial Growth

 4–8 weeks

-Event‑to‑Pipeline Motion for an IP Software Vendor
+Event‑to‑Pipeline Motion for a Software Provider

 Events generated conversations, but pipeline conversion was inconsistent.
 Follow-up varied by rep, notes were fragmented, and attribution was unreliable.
 We built a repeatable event-to-pipeline playbook and tightened pipeline discipline without losing the human touch.